Choose the Right Focal Length Lens for a Shoot

 shot is...

-• wide
+• Wide

-• in a tightly enclosed area
+• In a tightly enclosed area

-• of a large object
+• Of a large object

-• close to the subject
+• Close to the subject

-• of a moving subject
+• Of a moving subject

-then the lens type is
+Then the lens type is

-when the lens is
+When the lens is

-• tight space
+• In tight spaces

-• large object
+• With large objects

-• movement
+• For lots of movement

 • 15-35mm lens